inflmts/gale/README.md

 $XDG_DATA_HOME      ~/.data
 ```

-Other variables, however, are read from the environment.
-Their default values
+Other variables are read from the environment.
+Their default values are:
-are:

 ```
 $XDG_STATE_HOME     ~/.state
 $XDG_CACHE_HOME     ~/.cache
 ```

-Note that the value of `$XDG_DATA_HOME` and the default value of
-`$XDG_STATE_HOME` differ from the standard.
+Note that the values of `$XDG_DATA_HOME` and `$XDG_STATE_HOME` differ from the
+standard.
+I think that `~/.local` should be like `/usr/local`, not `/var`.

+In addition, a if `$XDG_RUNTIME_DIR` isn't set at login, a fallback directory
+will be created at `/tmp/daniel`.

-## Trivia
+## Why "Gale?"

-* I went through many, many different personal configuration systems, often
+I went through many, many different personal configuration systems, often
-  experimenting with vastly different management schemes, before settling on
+experimenting with vastly different management schemes, before settling on Gale.
-  Gale.
-These included, in not very strict order, Psi, Zeta, DMM, Corecon, and
+The names I gave them were equally colorful: Psi, Zeta, Omega, DMM (Dynamic
+Module Manager), and more.
+Before Gale, there was Corecon ("core console"), and
+Storm (everything else).
+These two were eventually merged into one repository
-  Storm.
-In fact, the name "Gale" was chosen to mean "the wind before the
+and renamed "Gale" &mdash; "the wind before the storm."
-  storm."